In stunning move, Thai king's sister running for PM in March polls

 There was no mention of the princess’ nomination in Prayuth’s statement.

-Ubolratana, the oldest daughter of King Bhumibol, was born in Lausanne in 1951.
-She studied mathematics and bio-chemistry at the MIT and earned a master degree in public health from the University of California at Los Angeles.
+Ubolratana, the eldest child of King Bhumibol Adulyadej, was born in Lausanne in 1951.
+She studied mathematics and bio-chemistry at MIT and earned a master’s degree in public health from the University of California at Los Angeles.

 She returned permanently to Thailand in 2001, performing royal duties but never regaining her full royal titles.
 She is referred to as “Tunkramom Ying”, which means “Daughter to the Queen Regent”, and is treated by officials as a member of the royal family.

-But she would not be covered by Thailand’s strict, lese majeste law, against insulting the monarchy.
+But she would not be covered by Thailand’s strict lese majeste law against insulting the monarchy.

-Ubolratana is known for her “To be Number One” philanthropy campaign, which aims to help young people stay away from drugs, as well as starring in several soap operas and movies.
+Ubolratana is known for her “To Be Number One” anti-drugs programme as well as starring in several soap operas and movies.

 Her son was killed in the Indian Ocean tsunami in 2004.